Authority canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 - Authority Adult Weight Management Lamb and Rice

-- Authority Adult Beef and Rice Savory Cuts in Gravy
+- Authority Adult Beef and Rice Savory Cuts (3.5 stars)

 - Authority Adult Weight Management Chicken and Rice

-- Authority Adult Chicken and Rice Savory Cuts in Gravy
+- Authority Adult Chicken and Rice Savory Cuts (3.5 stars)

-Authority Adult Turkey and Rice dog food was chosen to represent the others in the line for this review.
+Authority Adult Chicken and Rice Ground recipe was selected to represent the other products in the line for this review.

 Canned Dog Food